zzhalex233/Locate-Legacy-1.7.10/README.md

 Based on **GTNH Team – ExampleMod1.7.10**
 https://github.com/GTNewHorizons/ExampleMod1.7.10

-A simple utility mod for **Minecraft 1.7.10** that adds a `/locate` command similar to newer versions.
+A utility mod for **Minecraft 1.7.10** that adds a `/locate` command similar to newer Minecraft versions, with performance and mod compatibility in mind.

 ---